-If you have to choose just one name, thought, this would be Lars von Trier.
-Discovering his work changed my perception for cinema forever.
+If you have to choose just one name, though, this would be Lars von Trier.
+Discovering his work changed my perception of cinema forever.
 Trier’s search for honesty, and his ambition to expose social constructs and the hypocrisy of common understandings, traditions and beliefs, is both refreshing and disturbing.

 If your life was a movie, what would the title be and why?